pixielabs/handbook/README.md

 If something seems to be missing, let’s have a chat!

+## Reading this handbook on GitHub?

+You're in the wrong place!
+View the handbook at https://handbook.pixielabs.io.

 ## Building the handbook

 The handbook is hosted on GitHub Pages and built using